She may be 5’2 but there’s nothing diminutive about Emma Hatton.

 She is currently a lead vocalist with Queen Rock Sym-phonic and as part of the Leo Green band at The Green Room; a new music residency within brand new hotel ‘Middle Eight’ in the heart of Covent Garden.
 She has been invited to collaborate with many esteemed musicians including Joe Stilgoe and has provided lead vocals for numerous film and television projects, such as Finding Your Feet, the Marvel series and NBC Universal.

 Emma’s soaring voice and transformative abilities as a performer mean she has also amassed a huge fan base in the world of stage, having starred in the West End as Eva Peron in Evita, Elphaba in Wicked and Scaramouche in We Will Rock You.
 Her reputation as a Leading Lady has led to invitations to appear on This Morning - during which she both performed Defying Gravity and collected the Olivier Award on behalf of Wicked – and the Andrew Marr Show.
 On radio, Emma has been a guest artist on BBC Radio 4 Woman’s Hour, BBC Radio 2 Live and the Elaine Paige Show.
-This year, she had the honour of being chosen to perform as Eva Peron in the BBC documentary celebrating 40 years of Evita.
-She will be performing the lead role of Grizabella in Kilworth House Theatre's upcoming revival of 'Cats', which opens in July.
+In 2019 she had the honour of being chosen to perform as Eva Peron in the BBC documentary celebrating 40 years of Evita.
+In the same year, she also performed the lead role of Grizabella in Kilworth House Theatre's critically acclaimed revival of ‘Cats'.